 Janet has opened shows for players like Andy McKee, Andrew York, and Laurance Juber.
 She recently shared the stage with the Women of Fingerstyle Guitar in Anaheim CA at the House of Blues, with players such as Kaki King, Vicky Genfan, Muriel Anderson, Christie Lenee, and others.
-She is actively performing at acoustic guitar festivals in California and Mexico, and collaborating with other players and music companies such as Elite Acoustics, Lowden Guitars, etc. at the NAMM show in Anaheim CA and at the Musikmesse in Germany with Baton Rouge Guitars.
+She is actively performing and participating in acoustic guitar festivals in USA, Mexico, and Europe, and collaborating with other notable players.
+She also collaborated with music companies such as Elite Acoustics, Lowden Guitars, Baton Rouge Guitars, etc. at the NAMM show in Anaheim CA and at the Musikmesse in Germany.
 She currently performs and teaches around Northern California.

 With a love of all things music, performance and entertainment, Janet Noguera seeks to continually develop, create, and share her musical artistry with the world.
 Today, Janet Noguera is available for work in the studio, on commercial projects, online private lessons, or for private events to compliment the style and setting of any occasion.